 Bibi's Anglo-Scot Presbyterian mother is played by lovely Marsha Hunt (Raw Deal, The Valley of Decision).
 Madame Bonnard sees herself as the voice of reason and discipline in a family of crazy francophone males.
 For all her protestations she is as open-hearted and fun-loving as the rest of the Bonnards.

 Bibi's father Jacques is an artist, the music director at the local vaudeville theatre.
-His philosophical nature may be the greatest influence, not only on Bibi, but on his whole family.
-Four time Oscar nominee for Best Actor Charles Boyer (Algiers, Love Affair) is charming in the role of family man.
+His philosophical nature is a great influence, not only on Bibi but on his whole family.
+Four time Oscar nominee Charles Boyer (Algiers, Love Affair) is charming in the role of family man.
 He wears it like a glove.

 Grandpere, played by versatile character actor Marcel Dalio (Casablanca, Tip on a Dead Jockey), lives with Bibi and his parents.
-He is, for all his years, a man whose hobby, avocation and reason for living is "the ladies".
+For all his years, he is a man whose hobby, avocation and reason for living is "the ladies".
 The dapper skirt chase is frowned upon by his daughter-in-law and accepted with a smile by his eldest son.
 His youngest son is the infamous Uncle Desmond played by Louis Jourdan (Gigi, The Swan).
 Desmond is a chip off the old block and, as Mme.
 Bonnard fears, a bad influence on Bibi.
 Ah, Louis Jourdan!

 Kurt Kasznar, Jeanette Nolan, Ann Faber